SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/getting_started.rst

 SBT in a environnement isolated from internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Basically, SBT use online repositories to download and cache your projects dependancies, this cache is located in your home/.ivy2 folder.
-The way to setup an internet free environnement is to copy this cache from an internet-full environnement where the cache was already filled once, and copy it on your internet less environnement.
+Normally, SBT uses online repositories to download and cache your projects dependencies, this cache is located in your ``home/.ivy2`` folder.
+The way to set up an internet-free environnement is to copy this cache from an internet-full environnement where the cache was already filled once, and copy it over to your internet-less environnement.

-| You can get an portable SBT setups there :
+| You can get a portable SBT setup here:
 | https://www.scala-sbt.org/download.html

 .. _getting_started_ide_way: